 Error handling

-An error will always result in a response with a 4XX or 5XX HTTP status code.
+An error always results in a response with a 4XX or 5XX HTTP status code.

-The most common HTTP status codes returned by our API are:
+The most common HTTP status codes returned by the API are:

 Error format

-The response will contain a JSON body conforming to RFC 9457, the “problem details” format.
+The response contains a JSON body conforming to RFC 9457, the “problem details” format.

 ErrorResponse object